Texas Truck Insurance Requirements

 When a car collides with a commercial truck, the passengers of the smaller vehicle are more likely than the truck's passengers to suffer serious injuries.
 An accident of this nature may leave individuals and families with high medical and rehabilitation costs.
 These expenses may exhaust the coverage of your insurance policy and leave you in financial distress.
 Fortunately, there may be multiple sources of compensation available.
 With the help of an 18-wheeler accident lawyer, you may be able to turn to several insurance companies for benefits to cover the costs of your injuries.

-Our Houston truck accident attorneys from Arnold & Itkin can help you understand your legal options following a truck accident.
-Call our award-winning firm at (888) 493-1629 now.
+Our Houston truck accident attorneys at Arnold & Itkin can help you understand your recovery options.
+Call our firm at (888) 493-1629 now for your free consultation.

 Commercial Auto Insurance Requirements in Texas